softwaresaved/data_management_plan_investigation/README.md

 ## Summary

-Investigate data related research outcomes and relate these to data management plans (DMPs).
-See whether DMPs have changed the work of researchers and how this is having an effect on research.
+This investigation will look into data-related research outcomes and data management plans (DMPs), with the ultimate aim of understanding whether DMPs have been effective at changing research practices.

 It's difficult at this stage to predict where this analysis will go.
 However, the general thrust is that we are interested in how well data management plans are being constructed, whether they are being complied with, and whether they are changing academic culture in relation to data.